Russia-Ukraine War: What to know on Day 9 of Russian assault

 A Russian air strike Thursday also destroyed the power plant in Okhtyrka, leaving the city without heat or electricity, the head of the region said.

-Russian forces shelled Europe’s largest nuclear plant in the battle for control of the city of Enerhodar.
-An official from the Zaporizhzhia plant said the shelling had set fire to a part of the facility.
-The plant provides about 25% of Ukraine’s power generation.
+Russian forces shelled Europe’s largest nuclear plant, sparking a fire there in the battle for control of the city of Enerhodar.
+Firefighters could not immediately reach the site because of the Russian onslaught.
+The Zaporizhzhia plant provides about 25% of Ukraine’s power generation.

 The mayor of Enerhodar said Friday morning the fire at the nuclear plant had been extinguished.
 His office told The Associated Press that the information came from firefighters who were allowed onto the site overnight.